Research Areas

 Network Security

-Our rearch seeks to better understand network security through a combination of empirical measurements and novel network architectural defenses.
-For example, we used Software Defined Networking (SDN) to build distribured information flow protections for enterprises, as well as new models for adaptively isolating IoT smart home devices.
+Our research seeks to better understand network security through a combination of empirical measurements and novel network architectural defenses.
+For example, we used Software Defined Networking (SDN) to build distributed information flow protections for enterprises, as well as new models for adaptively isolating IoT smart home devices.

 Privacy